mosip/mosip-infra/deployment/v3/rancher/aws/README.md

 ## Doman name
 * Create a domain name for your rancher like `rancher.mosip.net` and point it to **internal** ip address of the LB.
 Thi assumes that you have a wireguard to receive traffic from Internet and point to internal LB.

+## Keycloak
+We recommend using an IAM that controls user access to the cluster.
+Here, we install Keycloak in the same cluster.

 ## Rancher
 * Install rancher using Helm.
     ```